To give you the best homeschool conference experience possible on April 3-4, we’ve collected these helpful tips:

 - Nursing babies are welcome.
 We have a nursing moms’ room available throughout the conference.
 We may ask parents to leave, however, if their babies begin crying during the workshop sessions and disturbing other people’s concentration.

 - For children ages 5-12, we have an MPEKids program.
 The children’s schedule is designed to fit around our conference schedule so parents won’t have to miss a single session!
 (Parents must be registered for the conference and are responsible for their children’s meals both days.)
+If you have a child that is 4 years old and potty trained attending with an older sibling, they are welcome to attend as well.

 - Children ages 13 and older and welcome to join as conference volunteers.
 It’s a great experience to serve the homeschool community and add to their growing resumes!